hmrc/income-tax-mtd-changelog/README.md

 #### self-employment-business-api

-- Added 2 new optional fields transitionProfitAmount, transitionProfitAccelerationAmount in annualAdjustmentsType object for Retrieve a Self-Employment Annual Submission and Create and Amend Self-Employment Annual Submission Endpoints.
+- Added 2 new optional fields transitionProfitAmount, transitionProfitAccelerationAmount in annualAdjustmentsType object for `v3.0` `Retrieve a Self-Employment Annual Submission and Create` and `Amend Self-Employment Annual Submission` endpoints.
-- Added new error code 400 (RULE_WRONG_TPA_AMOUNT_SUBMITTED) for Create and Amend Self-Employment Annual Submission Endpoint.
+- Added new error code RULE_WRONG_TPA_AMOUNT_SUBMITTED for `v3.0` `Create and Amend Self-Employment Annual Submission` endpoint.

 ### 11 April 2024